 Marketing your wholesale deals is contingent on three things: providing potential buyers with informative details, informing those on your buyers list that a property is for sale, and making sure it is visible to the general public.
 The concept is relatively simple, and for good reason—it just is.
 However, the devil is in the details.
-Whether or not marketing your next wholesale deal to a buyers list pans out the way you intended is dependent on the execution of the strategy.
+Whether or not marketing your next wholesale deal to a buyers list pans out the way you intended depends on the strategy’s execution.
 That said, there is a system that is capable of eliciting proven results.
-If you want to market your wholesale deal to a buyers list, there are a number of steps that must be taken.
+If you want to market your wholesale deal to a buyers list, several steps must be taken.

 A wholesale deal is a short-term real estate investment strategy typically utilized by investors to realize relatively fast profits.
 In their simplest form, wholesale deals will task investors with finding properties that can be purchased for less than their market value.
 Once a deal has been identified, wholesalers may execute one of two wholesale strategies: the “contract assignment” strategy or the “double close.”